 for my club, my community, my country and my world"

-This is the 4-H Pledge that guides any member through his 4-H years.
+This is the 4-H Pledge that guides any member through his/her 4-H years.
 4-H clubs were originally tomato and corn clubs formed by the government in 1914 for the benefit of the youth of rural America.
 In the beginning, the 4-H clubs offered out-of-school programs which provided learning opportunities in areas of agriculture, clothing and nutrition.
-They offered children the chance to be creative in numerous projects and discover opportunites in different career fields all with the help of adult leaders.
+They offered children the chance to be creative in numerous projects and discover opportunities in different career fields all with the help of adult leaders.

 4-H members choose and work in a wide variety of projects with the approval and assistance of leaders and family.
-Members are involved in areas of agriculture, livestock, home economics, health and science, community service, leadership and citizenship, consumer education, child care, crafts, gardening and many more.
+Members are involved in areas of agriculture, livestock, home economics, health and science, community service, leadership and citizenship, performing arts, consumer education, child care, crafts, gardening and many more.
 The encouragement of parents help the 4-H members complete many interesting and fulfilling projects through the years.

 The Lindsay Volunteer Fire Department was formed in 1978.
 They host several fund raisers to cover finances.
 The fire chief is Marcus Dennis, and meetings are held the first Tuesday of each month.